215506300/ITAI-4374-Neuroscience-as-Model-for-AI/Module 02/README.md

 - Knill & Pouget (2004). *The Bayesian brain.* Trends in Neurosciences.
 - Dehaene, S. (2014). *Consciousness and the Brain.* Viking.

----

-## ⏭️ Coming Up: Module 03 — Brain Anatomy & Functions

-- Functional brain anatomy: lobes, cortices, limbic system, and the connectome
-- Modeling the neuron as a circuit using **leaky integrate-and-fire** equations
-- Neural coding schemes: **rate coding** vs. **temporal spike-timing** coding
-- Lab: Build and simulate a spiking neuron model from scratch in Wolfram Mathematica

----

-*ITAI 4374 — Neuroscience as a Model for AI | Houston City College | Patricia McManus*